Hong Kong protest song disappears from music streaming sites, social media platforms

 But the song was no longer available on music streaming platforms such as Spotify and Apple Music on Wednesday.
 The original version of the tune was also not available on Facebook and Instagram’s Reels function.

-It wasn't clear if “Glory to Hong Kong” was removed by the platforms or if the song was pulled by its creators.
+Spotify said in an emailed statement that the song was pulled by its distributor and not the platform.
+Facebook, Instagram, and Apple Music did not immediately comment.

-The creators of the song, DGX Music, said in a post on their Facebook page that it was “dealing with some technical issues related to streaming platforms” and apologized for the “temporary” issue.
+The song's creator, DGX Music, said in a post on their Facebook page that it was “dealing with some technical issues related to streaming platforms” and apologized for the “temporary” issue.

 Versions of the song, including the one by the original creators, were still available on video-streaming site YouTube.